Written by Najee Woods (葉正忠).

-In early April, President Tsai Ing-wen announced that the nation would donate 10 million masks to nations in need, particularly to the United States and European countries.
-These countries being the two hardest hit by COV-19.
-The news was welcomed by both the governments of the United States and the Europe Union.
-The U.S. Department of State lauded Taiwan for being a true friend in a time of need, while the European Commission President Ursula von der Leyen personally thanked Taiwan via her official Twitter account.
+President Tsai Ing-wen has recently announced that Taiwan will be donating 10 million face masks to the United States and European countries hit hard by the COVID-19 coronavirus.
+The news was welcomed by both the governments of the United States and Europe.
+The U.S. Department of State lauded Taiwan for being a true friend in a time of need.
+At the same time, the European Commission President Ursula von der Leyen personally thanked Taiwan via her official Twitter account.

 However, not everyone is euthanistic about Taiwan donating millions of masks to countries in need.
 Taiwan’s largest opposition party, the Kuomintang (KMT), has accused the Tsai Administration of using masks for lavish diplomacy rather than helping people in need.
 Former KMT legislator Apollo Chen predicted that mask diplomacy would mark the beginning of the end for President Tsai’s high popularity among the Taiwanese electorates.
 Another KMT politician, Taipei City Council Hsu Chiao-Hsin, believes it is extremely unfair to Taiwanese nationals that foreign countries are receiving free masks, whereas Taiwanese people have to pay less than a dollar to purchase a pack of masks.

 The way Taiwan has contained COVID-19 Coronavirus within its borders has helped the island nation of nearly 24 million people gain an unsurmountable amount of global recognition, particularly from renown international media outlets.
 The KMT’s backlash over masks is not anything new.
 However, the party suddenly opposing Taiwan’s exporting masks to countries in need, deviated from their original position four months ago.